-- It's so much his trademark that in The Fifth Element, Willis is at the opera wearing a tux which get severely damaged in the ensuing battle, resulting in a sleeveless tux!
+- It's so much his trademark that in The Fifth Element, Willis is at the opera wearing a tux which gets severely damaged in the ensuing battle, resulting in a sleeveless tux!

 - Rambo - one of the archetypal examples of the tank top version◊

-- In X-Men: First Class during the training scenes, everyone gets matching grey tracksuits.
-Alex's inexplicably doesn't have sleeves.
+- X-Men: First Class: During the training scene, everyone gets matching grey tracksuits.
+Havok's inexplicably doesn't have sleeves.